 Project courses in Africa through KTH Global Development Hub

-KTH Global Development Hub is developing coordinated education and innovation activities for sustainable global development with initial focus on sub-Saharan Africa.
-The Hub gives students the opportunity to participate in project courses focusing on global challenges formulated in a local context.
-Participating in the project courses does not influence future opportunites to exchange studies.
+KTH Global Development Hub is developing coordinated education and innovation activities for sustainable global development with an initial focus on sub-Saharan Africa.
+The Hub allows students to participate in project courses focusing on global challenges formulated in a local context.
+Participating in the project courses does not influence future opportunities for exchange studies.

 This offer is open to you who are accepted into a three- or five-year program at KTH and during the academic year 21/22 study in year 3 or 4.
 Here you have the opportunity to spend period 4 (mid-March to late July) at Strathmore University in Nairobi in Kenya.
 There you will be part of a multi-disciplinary student team in a challenge-driven project that develops solutions to a local societal challenge related to sustainable development and ICT.
 This project corresponds to approximately 10 ECTS credits.

 If you are a student in year 3 of your studies, you should in addition to participating in the challenge-driven project, also finalize your Bachelor's degree project (KEX) while in Kenya.
 You formulate the KEX project in dialogue with your program director and KEX examiner/supervisor at KTH and a local supervisor at Strathmore, start the project in Sweden in period 3 and finalize it in Kenya during period 4.
 GDH can assist in finding a regional supervisor.
 There might be opportunities to conduct this project as a Minor Filed Study and apply for corresponding funding.

 If you are a student in year 4 of your studies, you should in addition to participating in the challenge-driven project (approximately 10 ECTS credits) also find some other courses at Strathmore that you can include in your KTH degree.